Ultimate Solo Travel Guide To Egypt

 During my two days trip to Bahariya Oasis, the local guide didn’t take to visit the natural hot spring of the Valley of El Haize on the first day.
 According to the itinerary, on the second day, we were supposed to see the Mummies Museum.
 There was lunch after that but skipped all the activities and came back to Cairo after breakfast only.

 And tipping is prevalent everywhere in Egypt, which is undoubtedly very bothering in many circumstances.
 So don’t entertain such things from any outsiders.
 I explored all alone in Alexandria, and the experience was not all good due to the losing money incident.
-And practically found not a good idea to move around without a local guide.
+And practically found it not a good idea to move around without a local guide.
 Remember to book a registered tour agency, which is only trustworthy.

 Get a SIM at the airport in Cairo